 Because, the two out of six soft-landing motors aboard the Descent Module consist of two sections and only one of those sections fire during the nominal landing, the recovery personnel have to extract remaining live charges from the motors.
 Specialists then burn the solid propellant in the steppe, at a safe distance from the capsule and other members of the search personnel.

-A museum of copy of the descent module after landing.
+A museum copy of the Descent Module after landing.